bertronika/copris/README.md

 F_H1_OFF = F_ITALIC_OFF C_UNDERLINE_OFF
 ```

-You may want to use a custom command in your text without wrapping it in some Markdown attribute
+You, as a user, can invoke a custom command from within the text.
+Specify the `-c` argument
-and then setting that attribute to the wanted command.
-You may invoke custom commands by writing
+when running COPRIS and begin your text with one of the following commands: `$ENABLE_COMMANDS`,
-them out in the text file without their `C_` prefix, prepending a specific symbol to them
+`$ENABLE_CMD` or `$CMD`.
+You may then invoke commands in the text file with omitting their
-(which is shown when running `copris --version`).
-Ie., if the symbol is `$` and your command is
+`C_` prefix and prepending a dollar sign symbol to them.
+I.e., if your command is `C_SERIF`,
-`C_SERIF`, `$SERIF` is used to invoke it.
+`$SERIF` is used in text to invoke it.

 COPRIS also provides **session commands**: two command pairs for sending repetitive settings
 to the printer.
 They may be used to set the code page, text margins, line spacing, font face,